 - (i) While P&D Board is offering and extending all possible technical support to the Departments for preparation of feasible and sustainable projects, Administrative Departments are required to hire services of professionals and experts for surveys, pre-feasibility studies, designing, financial and economic analysis, market testing.
 This is more important for technically complex and financially large projects.
 For this purpose, Finance Department has created a Head of Account "Services Rendered" under recurring budget and requisite funds may be demanded from Finance Department.
-Alternately P&D Board may be approached for provision of funds for development of viable and sound projects out of development budget / fund. - (ii) All the departments are requested to avail this project development facility that will enable them to design and develop such projects that would significantly contribute towards higher economic growth, enhanced social sector coverage and improved service delivery. - (iii) A cell has been established in P&D Board to facilitate the Departments / executing agencies regarding preparation of PC-I / PC-II.
-For further information and assistance, Departments may contact Senior Chief (Coordination), Planning & Development Board.
+Alternately, P&D Board may be approached for provision of funds for development of viable and sound projects out of development budget / fund. - (ii) All the departments are requested to avail this project development facility that will enable them to design and develop such projects that would significantly contribute towards higher economic growth, enhanced social sector coverage and improved service delivery.